Keseven/BadCamelFramework/README.md

 The Bad Camel Gaming Framework

-Please see the "Documentation" folder for help, tutorials and licence information.
+Please see the "Documentation" folder for help, licensing information, tutorials and API references.